nefarius/docs.nefarius.at/docs/projects/Vicius/Logging.md

 To observe the live logs I recommend using the tool [DebugView++](https://github.com/CobaltFusion/DebugViewPP) since it offers some nice filtering options and other convenience features.

-Alternatively you can also enable [logging to file](Command-Line-Arguments.md#-log-to-file-value) or [raise the log level](Command-Line-Arguments.md#-log-level-value) to get even more details.
+Alternatively, you can also enable [logging to file](Command-Line-Arguments.md#-log-to-file-value) or [raise the log level](Command-Line-Arguments.md#-log-level-value) to get even more details.

 ## Examples